automerge/automerge-classic/INTERNALS.md

 * The change is applied.
 This step updates several different parts of the state and is described in depth below.

+### Determining if a change is causally ready

+For each change that it receives, Automerge checks to make sure that every sequence number in the change's dependencies is less than or equal to the sequence number stored in the local vector clock (`clock` described above).
+If every sequence number satisfies this condition, then the change is considered _causally ready_.

 ### TODO

 This section is still a work in progress.
 More to come!